Monkbreh/MHGU-HD-Project/README.md

 # MHGU-HD-Project
-A Remaster of MHGU done with several ESRGAN models .
+A Remaster of MHGU done with several ESRGAN models.
 This HD pack aims to remaster low quality 3ds textures found in the switch relase of MHXX.

-Summary of completion:
+**Summary of completion:**

-UI: Complete (might be something i missed) with both full Xbox and PS Layouts.
+UI: Complete.
+Menus, Title cards, Item box etc. (small chance there is isomething missed) with both full Xbox and PS Layouts.

-Palicoes: Complete, Includes Facials, Armor, Weapons and Gadgets.
+Palicoes: Complete.
+Includes Facials, Armor, Weapons and Gadgets.

-Weapons: All 14 weapons Done
+Weapons: All 14 Weapons done.

-NPCs: Only Pets, Guild hall NPCs and House handlers for now
+NPCs: Only Pets, Guild hall NPCs and House handlers for now.

-Armor: Only Male Gear and Facials for now
+Armor: Only Male Gear and Facials for now.

+**Installation:**

+For CFW switch owners place extract the file in this path:    sdcard:/atmosphere/content/[Game ID]/romfs/

+For emualtor users: Just follow a proper guide and place the file in the mod folder.

+***Disclaimer: The mod does not work on Yuzu due to a problem in the file structure of the emulator.***

+Special thanks to Discord user Luckyguess for his amazing Arc tool, Kuriimu2 devs for the toolkit and Discord user karen4492 for the HD maps.
+(Also capcom i suppose)

 ![1](https://user-images.githubusercontent.com/118343447/204242924-b3f7b417-0452-48c0-a74b-62ad20d38dc4.png)